weflex/product-development-guide/Readme.md

 Versions
 ----

-Our major repos follows open-source versioning convention `v$Major.$Minor.$patch`.
+Our major repos follows open-source versioning convention (aka, [sementic versioning](http://semver.org/)).
 At most cases, major version is stable at `1`, minor version increases as cycle goes on and patch number iterates in each cycle from `1`.

 Developing, Testing, Staging and Deployment Strategies